tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Crossed requests.
 If both peers independently initiate the extended key update and the key_update_request messages cross in flight, compare the KeyShareEntry.key_exchange values.
 The request with the lower lexicographic value must be ignored.
 If the values are equal, the endpoint must abort with an "unexpected_message" alert.
 If the peer's value is higher than the local one, the endpoint abandons its in-flight update and processes the peer's request as responder.

-No status in responses.
-ExtendedKeyUpdate(key_update_response) carries only a KeyShareEntry; there is no accept/reject/status field in the wire format.
-Implementations either proceed normally or abort on error; there is no benign "reject" reply.

 ### State Machine (Initiator)

 The initiator starts in the START state with matching epochs (rx := E; tx := E).
 It sends a Req and enters WAIT_RESP (updating := 1).
 While waiting, APP data may be sent at any time (tagged with the current tx) and received according to the APP acceptance rule below.

 Once the responder returns Resp with a tag matching the current rx, the initiator derives new key material.
-It then sends NKU still tagged with the old tx, moving to WAIT_R_NKU.
+It then sends NKU still tagged with the old tx.
+The initiator activates retention mode: the old epoch is remembered, the receive epoch is incremented, and application data is accepted under both epochs for a transition period.
+Initiator moves to WAIT_ACK.

 If a peer key_update_request arrives while in WAIT_RESP (crossed updates), apply the crossed-request rule above.
 If the peer's key_exchange is higher, abandon the local update (updating := 0) and continue as responder: send key_update_response, derive new secrets, then proceed with the responder flow.
 If lower, ignore the peer's request; if equal, abort with "unexpected_message".

-Upon receiving the responder's NKU (tag equals the current rx, meaning the responder is still tagging with its old tx), the initiator:

-1. activates retention (old_rx := rx; retain_old := 1),
-2. increments both epochs (rx++, tx++),
-3. sends ACK tagged with the new tx (which now equals the new rx),
-4. clears updating and enters FINISHED.

-Retention at the initiator ends automatically on the first APP received under the new rx (then retain_old := 0).
-APP traffic is otherwise permitted at any time; reordering is tolerated by the acceptance rule.

-APP acceptance rule (receiver): accept if e == rx or (retain_old && e == old_rx).
-If retain_old is set and an APP with the new rx arrives, clear retain_old.
+Upon receiving the responder's ACK matching the updated epoch, the responder completes the transition by synchronizing transmit and receive epochs (tx := rx), disabling retention, and clearing the update flag.
+The state machine returns to FINISHED, ready for subsequent updates.

+Throughout the process:

+* Duplicate messages are tolerated (for retransmission handling).
+* Temporary epoch mismatches are permitted while an update is in progress.
+* Application data flows continuously, subject to epoch acceptance rules.

 ~~~ aasvg
 +---------------------------------+